 There are tons of variations on Kegel exercises that allow you to vary up your routine and get a better workout.
 The pull-in Kegel is one popular example.

-To do this exercise, Doctor Dorothy Fairley recommends imagining that you are sitting in an inch of water and your vagina is a vacuum trying to suck it all up.
+To do this exercise, try imagining that you are sitting in an inch of water and your vagina is a vacuum trying to suck it all up.
 Tighten your buttocks while pulling up and tilt inward at the front.
 Hold this position for five seconds, and relax.
 Repeat the entire exercise 10 times, for a total of 50 seconds.